SB643 (2026) Detail

 SENATE BILL 643-FN

-AN ACT requiring cities and towns to hold a public hearing and conduct a roll call vote when seeking to override a tax or spending cap.
+AN ACT requiring municipalities to hold a public hearing and conduct a roll call vote when seeking to override a tax or spending cap.

 SPONSORS: Sen. Avard, Dist 12; Sen. Lang, Dist 2; Sen. Murphy, Dist 16; Sen. Sullivan, Dist 18; Rep. Barbour, Hills.
 35; Rep. Sellers, Graf.
 10